is64377/778Classes/Project/README.md

 This data is owned by Federal_User_Community

-This feature layer is derved from Ocuupational Safety and Health Administration (OSHA), and provides information on serious workplace injuries in the utilities sector.
+This feature layer is derved from Occupational Safety and Health Administration (OSHA), and provides information on serious workplace injuries in the utilities sector.
 It is licensed under the ESRI MAster License Agreement It was retrieved from ArcGIS online